 Vintage Tweed Jacket (£26)

 Style Notes: This was my very first Depop purchase, and it was a good'un.
-The boots are amazing quality leather and cost way less than your average pair on the high street.
-I'll be wearing all winter long with high waisted jeans and blazers.
+The boots are amazing-quality leather and cost way less than your average pair on the high street.
+I'll be wearing them all winter long with high-waisted jeans and blazers.

 Vintage Leather Cowboy Boots (£136)

-Vintage Russel and Bromley Black Leather Cowboy Boots (£70)
+Vintage Original Sancho Black Leather Cowboy Western Boots (£80)

 Style Notes: I came across this beauty thanks to an Instagram Stories post from Cleo Vintage.
 I can't resist a dagger collar, and this style came in the most gorgeous shade of green.